Reform Judaism: The New Reform Judaism

 The Holocaust and the establishment of the State of Israel reinforced the tendency.
 The Americanization and move to the suburbs in the 1950s facilitated a double effect: the secular Jewish ideologies of the immigrants' generation, like Bundism or Labour Zionism, became anachronistic.
-Military service exposed recruits to the family-oriented, moderate religiosity of middle-class America.
+Military service exposed recruits to the family-oriented, moderate religiosity of the middle-class United States.
 Many sought an affiliation in the early years of the Cold War, when lack of such raised suspicion of leftist or communist sympathies.
 The "Return to Tradition", as it was termed, smoothed the path for many such into UAHC.
 It grew from 290 communities with 50,000 affiliated households in 1937 to 560 with 255,000 in 1956.
 A similar shift to nostalgic traditionalism was expressed overseas.
-Even the purist Liberals in Britain introduced minor customs that bore sentimental value; Bar Mitzvah replaced confirmation.
+Even the purist Liberals in Britain introduced minor customs that bore sentimental value; Bar Mitzvah replaced confirmation.J.
+J. Petuchowski, Reform Judaism: Undone by Revival, First Things, January 1992.

 World War II shattered many of the assumptions about human progress and benevolence held by liberal denominations, Reform included.
 A new generation of theologians attempted to formulate a response.
 Thinkers such as Eugene Borowitz and J.J.
 Petuchowski turned mainly to existentialism, portraying humans in a fragile, complex relationship with the divine.
 While religious humanism was ever-present, it remained confined to a small group, and official positions retained a theistic approach.
 But the main focus in American Reform lay elsewhere: in 1946, Rabbi Maurice Eisendrath was appointed President of the UAHC.
 He turned the notion of Tikkun Olam, "repairing of the world", into the practical expression of affiliation, leading involvement in the civil rights movement, Vietnam War opposition and other progressive causes.
 In 1954, the first permanent Reform congregation was established in the State of Israel, again at Jerusalem.
 The Israel Movement for Reform and Progressive Judaism was registered in 1971, and the worldwide movement moved the WUPJ's headquarters to Jerusalem in 1974, signalling its growing attachment to Zionism.

 The 1960s and 70s saw the rise of multiculturalism and the weakening of organized religion in favour of personal spirituality.
 A growing "return to ethnicity" among the young made items such as prayer shawls fashionable again.
 In 1963, HUC-graduate Sherwin Wine seceded to form the openly atheistic Birmingham Temple, declaring that for him Judaism was a cultural tradition, not a faith.
 Knowing that many in their audience held quite overlapping ideas, the pressure on the CCAR to move toward nontheism grew.